Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-The expressions for $\boldsymbol \Lambda$, $\boldsymbol \Gamma$ and $\boldsymbol \Theta$ matrices are quite complex so they are given in Appendix \ref{quantum_integration_scheme}.
-Using this integration scheme, one is in principle able to work with large time steps for the dynamics since all the high frequency vibrations are substantially damped in this type of dynamics.
+The expressions for $\boldsymbol \Lambda$, $\boldsymbol \Gamma$ and $\boldsymbol \Theta$ matrices are quite complex, so they are given in Appendix \ref{quantum_integration_scheme}.
 Similarly to the classical case, we can compute the noise correlation matrix by using its definition:

 where

 Once again, we refer the reader to the Appendix \ref{quantum_integration_scheme} for the analytic expression of the noise correlators in the quantum case.